rananna/back-to-the-future-timecircuits/readme.md

 * **Use a Breadboard**: For initial setup, a breadboard is highly recommended to easily connect and test components.
 * **Color-Coded Wires**: Using standard wire colors (e.g., **Red** for 5V, **Black** for GND, **Yellow** for SDA, **Green** for SCL) will make wiring and troubleshooting much easier.
 * **Common Ground Rail**: It is crucial that all components share a common ground.
 Connect all GND pins to the same ground rail on your breadboard or a common wire.
+* **Power Note**: A stable 5V power supply rated for **at least 2A** is highly recommended.
+Underpowering the device, especially from a standard computer USB port, is a common cause of instability, such as flickering displays or random resets, particularly when all 12 displays are at full brightness.

 #### Component Wiring Table